sfneal/synfo/README.md

 # envinfo
-A lightweight utility for retrieving system information and specifications
+A lightweight Python utility for retrieving system information and specifications.